Home Dogs Gastroenteritis in Dogs: Diarrhoea, Vomiting and Stomach Pain in Dogs

 Gastroenteritis typically causes (loose motion) diarrhoea and vomiting in dogs.

-If there is blood in the vomit or diarrhoea (loose motions) of your dog or pup, it is an aggressive form of gastroenteritis – haemorrhagic gastroenteritis.
+If there is blood in the vomit or diarrhoea (loose motions) of your dog or pup, it is an aggressive form of gastroenteritis in dogs – haemorrhagic gastroenteritis, which requires aggressive treatment.

 Gastroenteritis in dogs can be present at any age, but puppies are particularly predisposed.
 Gastroenteritis demands immediate veterinary attention.